Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Introduction

-It is very tempting to think that we might be able to prove C-CD is faster than GD, or even comparable to randomized CD.
-The huge gap between the theory and the practice as well as the stepsize dilemma might just be because of the weakness of the proof techniques.
+It is very tempting to think that we might be able to prove C-CD is faster than GD, or even comparable to R-CD.
+The discrepancy between the theory and the practice might just be because of the weakness of the proof techniques.
 This impression may be enhanced when we reflect on the existing proofs of upper bounds.
-The proof idea of \cite{Beck13,sun2015improved} is to view cyclic BCGD as an inexact version of GD, and the major effort is spent on bounding the difference between cyclic BCGD and GD.
-One obvious drawback of such a proof framework is that it cannot show a better convergence rate than GD; even if the difference is zero, only the same rate will be established.
-This raises a question related to deeper understanding of CD-type methods: should we really view CD-type methods as inexact GD?
-The fact that randomized CD methods are faster than GD implies that randomized versions should \emph{not} be viewed as inexact GD.
+The proof idea of \cite{Beck13,sun2015improved} is to view C-CD as an inexact version of GD, and the major effort is spent on bounding the difference between C-CD and GD.
+One obvious drawback of such a proof framework is that it cannot show a better convergence rate than GD; even if the difference is zero, only the same rate would be established.
 It seems possible that there exists a different proof framework for C-CD that leads to better convergence rates.

-To summarize, the known theory explains neither why C-CD is faster than GD in practice, nor why larger stepsize within range $[1/L, 1/L_i]$ leads to faster convergence of cyclic CGD in practice.
-In addition, the existing proof framework seems to be not strong enough to provide the tightest bound.
-However, we will show that the known results are almost the best we can hope for.
+To understand this issue is the main purpose of this paper.